 Students from a variety of ethnic, socio-economic, and family backgrounds.
 This environment enables children to grow up in a naturally diverse world.

-TIS provides a true immersion experience, enabling our students to become truly bilingual, confident world citizens.
+ISP provides a true immersion experience, enabling our students to become truly bilingual, confident world citizens.

 Language Immersion by Track

 To learn more about what our Spanish, Chinese, and Japanese language tracks look like, please click on the links below.